JazzWorks Canada

 Picture

 JazzWorks is an Ottawa-based Canadian not-for-profit organization dedicated to the development of jazz musicianship in players of all ages.
-To achieve its mandate and goals, JazzWorks carries out a wide range of activities including a summer Jazz Camp, monthly jam sessions and open mics, as well as concerts throughout the year.
-To keep you informed, JazzWorks publishes a weekly newsletter, Ottawa Jazz Happenings.
+To achieve its mandate and goals, JazzWorks carries out a wide range of activities including a summer Composers' Symposium / Practice Retreat & Jazz Camp, monthly Jam Sessions and Vocal Open Mics, as well as concerts throughout the year.
+To keep you informed, JazzWorks publishes a weekly newsletter, Ottawa Jazz Happenings, that keeps you in the groove with jazz events happening in Ottawa.

 • To raise awareness of jazz music as an art form in the community